 Showing plurality is the same in Chavacano as in Chabacano, the word mga is employed.
 Here are some examples.

 English: The soldiers

 English: The men.

-In the Chabacano de Zamboanga, we use the words por que for the English why.
-In the Chavacano de Ternate however, they use komu or komo to mean why.
-Here are some examples:
+In the modern Chabacano de Zamboanga, we normally use the words por que for the English 'why'.
+In the Chavacano de Ternate, however, they use komu or komo to say 'why'.
+Here are some examples.